 3.8.
-Summary of recommended energy efficiency measures
+Summary of proposed energy efficiency measures

-Should include cogeneration and renewables opportunities, annual energy savings and cost savings.
-There should always be four tables:
+Should include heat pumps and renewables opportunities, annual energy savings and cost savings.
+The proposed scenario should achieve a minimum of 30% of the baseline consumption and a payback period shorter than 20 years for the overall investment.
+There should always be 3 tables:

-- i) base scenario,

-- ii) deep renovation scenario,

-- iii) recommended package and
+i) Proposed scenario without water efficiency measures

+ii) Proposed scenario with water efficiency measures

-- iv) measures that were studied but not taken into account.
+iii) Measures that were studied but not taken into account

 Refer to the Energy Efficiency Measures (EEM) chapter for scenario detail.
-The tables for all scenarios should follow this format:
+The table for proposed scenario should follow this format:

-Base Scenario
+Proposed Scenario